 Step One: Unconscious Incompetence

 This is the first step you take when starting to look into trading.
 You know that it is a good way of making money because you’ve heard so many things about it and heard of so many millionaires.
+Well, you could have a look into this Etoro review to see how you can start your stock trading adventure as a starting point.

 Unfortunately, just like when you first desire to drive a car you think it will be easy – after all, how hard can it be?
 Price either moves up or down – what’s the big secret to that then – let’s get cracking!